- Posted by ACE Home Services

 The hard-working HVAC companies servicing Phoenix homes and businesses throughout the hot summers nearly always deal with the same seven problems.
 Central air conditioners are marvels of technology, but when one of these seven problems surfaces, not even the hardiest system will perform well.

 Seven Causes & Repairs For a Broken Air Conditioner

 If you’re asking yourself, “why won’t my air conditioner work”, you’ll find the following seven causes to be helpful in answering your question.

 1. Refrigerant Leaks

 Your AC system typically has around 10 pounds of liquid refrigerant in it.
 This continually loops between your condenser and evaporator coils to rid your space of heat and cool the interior air.
-The refrigerant should never “disappear,” so these signs of a refrigerant leak require immediate, professional intervention:
+The refrigerant should never “disappear,” and if it does, it will cause your AC not to work.
+So these signs of a refrigerant leak require immediate, professional intervention:

 - Your home or business requires a very long time to cool off:

 - Warm air is coming from the supply vents and registers:

 - You hear a hissing or bubbling sound: